leanprover-community/lean4-metaprogramming-book/md/main/intro.md

 ### Building a DSL and a syntax for it

 Let's parse a classic grammar, the grammar of arithmetic expressions with addition, multiplication, naturals, and variables.
-We'll define an AST, and use operators `+` and `*` to denote building an arithmetic AST.
-Here's the AST that we will be parsing:
+We'll define an AST (Abstract Syntax Tree) to encode the data of our expressions, and use operators `+` and `*` to denote building an arithmetic AST.
+Here's the AST that we will be
+parsing:

 ```lean
 inductive Arith : Type where